Congratulations to the fall 2024 grant recipients!

 Creation Grant

-University Libraries is now accepting grant applications from Western faculty and instructors for the creation of an original, openly licensed textbook.
+The Creation Grant supports Western faculty and instructors in the creation of an original, openly licensed textbook.
 Creating an open educational resource not only provides your students with high-quality learning content but it helps students everywhere.
 Developing resources with this level of reach and impact can be a valuable addition to your professional profile.

 If selected, you must commit to the following: